Order a Granulation Test

 Order Granulation Test with LS-2

 For a Freeze Granulation Test we apply shared cost (50:50) with our customers.
 Please fill in the form below, describing your system and we will send you a quotation and additional info.
 Minimum volume is normally 50 ml and maximum 1000 ml in a test.
-We can do 3-4 smaller samples (max 200 ml each) for 995 Euro if you prepare and send the suspensions.
 If we should do the preparation we have to add a certain cost.

 In a test-granulation we can run maximum 1 liter suspension.
 If you think that the suspension survive the transport without being affected you can just send it to our delivery address.
 An alternative, if not too complicated, is that we prepare the solution in our lab.
 We prefer to have as high concentration as possible to obtain high granule density, so that the solution results in a fluid form and shear thickening does not occur (dilatant).
 Do you have any specific preferences regarding the granule size?
 Please let us know.
 It will always be a distribution, but we can adapt the spraying parameters to get it finer or coarser.
 Do you have any other additives in the solution?